mukeshraeee/mukeshraeee/README.md

 # Hi there 👋

 My name is **Mukesh Rai**.
-I've been using programming for the data analysis and post-processing for the observation, satellite, reanalysis, and model data (mainly atmospheric aerosols data set).
+I've been using programming in the data analysis and post-processing for the observation, satellite, reanalysis, and model data (mainly atmospheric aerosols data set).
 I would like to answer the scientific questions in the atmospheric science field using observation data, modeling, and satellite product.
 #
 - 🎓 *Masters in Science, Environment @ [CDES-TU, Nepal](http://www.cdes.edu.np/) 2013*
 - 🎓 *Masters by Research, Glaciology @ [DESE-KU, Nepal](https://ese.ku.edu.np/) 2015*